 Yo!
 Baltimore is another youth program I’m affiliated with.
 My book, ‘Message to a Youngblood’ is part of their curriculum.
 SOBRO and Harlem Justice Scholars (HJS) are two other alternative youth programs I've worked with and support.

-I'm also an advisor and writing instructor for Prisonwrites.org.
-A therapeutic writing initiative for women and men either incarcerated, detained or recently released.
+I'm also the educational advisor, writing instructor and Board Member for Prisonwrites.org, a therapeutic writing initiative for young women and men either incarcerated, detained or recently released.